Investing in the musical life and legacy of Philadelphia

 • recording projects involving new compositions performed by local artists

 While the aggregate funds available for distribution from the Society are modest, it is our hope that the grant will play a significant role in the funded project.
-Grants generally range from $2,000 to $6,000 per year and should be an important, but not the sole, source of funding.
+Grants range from $2,000 to $6,000 per year and should be an important, but not the sole, source of funding.

-The application period for the FY25 grant cycle is January 15, 2024 – March 1, 2024.
+The application period for the FY27 grant cycle is January 12, 2026 – March 2, 2026 .

-The deadline for submitting an application is 5:00 PM EST on March 1, 2024.
+The deadline for submitting an application is 5:00 PM EST on March 2, 2026.
+Late applications cannot be accepted.

-Below are the funding guidelines and evaluation criteria for the FY25 grant cycle; please read them carefully.
+Below are the funding guidelines and evaluation criteria for the FY27 grant cycle; please read them carefully.
 We also recommend that you visit our Institutional Grants FAQ page for further detail on many common questions.

-If you have other questions or would like to speak with someone directly, please email us
+If you have other questions or would like to speak with someone directly, please email us at info@musicalfundsociety.org, and someone will respond to your message as soon as possible.

-GUIDELINES FOR THE FY25 FUNDING CYCLE
+ELIGIBILITY AND GUIDELINES FOR THE FY26 FUNDING CYCLE

 ELIGIBILITY:

-• The legal address of organization’s office must be in Pennsylvania, within the 5-county region (Philadelphia, Bucks, Chester, Delaware, or Montgomery counties).
+• The legal address of the organization’s office must be in Pennsylvania, within the 5-county region (Philadelphia, Bucks, Chester, Delaware, or Montgomery counties).
 (NB: this requirement applies only to the legal address of the organization as reflected on the most recent 990.)
 Applications from organizations outside this area will not be considered.

 • We accept applications from 501(c)(3) organizations as well as organizations with 501(c)(3) fiscal sponsors.
 Note that if a fiscal sponsor is used, the legal address of the applicant organization and the project activities must comply with the location requirements for eligibility (above).